OpenZeppelin/openzeppelin-contracts/.changeset/quiet-trainers-kick.md

 'openzeppelin-solidity': minor
 ---

-`AccessManager`: Added a new contract for managing access control of complex systems in a central location.
+`AccessManager`: Added a new contract for managing access control of complex systems in a consolidated location.